 This article is a bit long, so I will write up front what it's about and you can make up your mind whether you want to read it in full or not.

 We can easily see how this also applies to dancing.
 In several salsa songs, you can hear the words “..se formo la rumba..”.
 This refers to the custom, in old Cuba, of some percussionists getting together at a street corner, calling for other musicians, attracting the occasional passerby; the voice would then spread in the neighbourhood resulting in an impromptu dance party in which, importantly, no one pays anyone.
-And surely none of the dancers at this old style rumba party would have paid for tuitions to learn dancing: they would have learnt from relative or friends.
-This is far cry from the salsa community as we know them today.
+And surely none of the dancers at this old style rumba party would have paid for tuition to learn to dance: they would have learnt from relatives or friends.
+This is far cry from the salsa communities as we know them today.
 How much does it cost to learn salsa?
-A few thousands at least.
-My Zambian friend would have been able to attend the cuban rumba, surely not to join my local salsa community.
+A few thousand $ at least.
+My Zambian friend would have been able to attend the Cuban rumba, surely not to join my local salsa community.
 Does it have to be this way?
 Can anything in salsa be organised without money passing hands?

 How would it work

 Here is the idea.
 We take a dozen expert, advanced, passionate and knowledgeable salsa dancers.
 This team needs to include dancers who not only love dancing but also love salsa as a music form.
-Some may be the type who continuously want to improve their dancing, they watch YouTube clips, learn from DVDs and occasionally travel to congresses.
-Others may be the type who love salsa music, have a good understanding of it, collect music and know all salsa genres and main artists.
+Some may be the type who continuously want to improve their dancing, they have taken classes, practiced together in groups, they watch YouTube clips, learn from DVDs and occasionally travel to congresses.
+Others may be the type who love salsa music, have a good understanding of it, collect music and know all salsa genres and the main artists.
 There are many such people in any salsa city around the world.

 Who contributes to a salsa community